grantila/core-types/README.md

 ## ref type

 The `RefType` describes references to other named types.
-Exactly what this means is up to the implementation of core-types, but it is recommended that a reference type in a list of `NodeType`s refers to a named type within that list.
-This corresponds to TypeScript named types being referred to in the same file as the type is defined, or JSON Schema `$ref` references only referring to `#/definitions/*` types.
+Exactly what this means is up to the implementation of the user of core-types, but it is recommended that a reference type in a list of `NodeType`s refers to a named type within that list.
+This corresponds to TypeScript named types being referred to in the same file as in which the type is defined, or JSON Schema `$ref` references only referring to `#/definitions/*` types.

 A `RefType` has a required property `ref` which is a string corresponding to the name of the reference.